IbarraSamuel/strata/README.md

-# move
+# strata
-Series/Parallel Task runner for Mojo.
+Series/Parallel Task runner for Mojo based on asyncrt.

 ## Try it
 Use the command and follow the move: